Where to Skate: Skateparks

 nycgovparks.org

 An outdoor public skatepark that opened in September 2004.
-Local skaters and boarders were able to contribute suggestions during the design process, so we expect it turned out to be pretty skateable.
+Local skaters and boarders were able to contribute suggestions during the design process, and it's always been busy with skateboarders when we have skated by.
 There are ten ramps and several rails.
-Armor and waiver required.
 Open mid April to mid October.

 Staten Island